Healing and Wellness

 Ketamine For Treatment Resistant Depression

-While about 70 percent of clinically depressed people are responsive to antidepressant medications—and are able to find some degree of relief, around 30 percent of patients continue to suffer from depression.
+While about 70 percent of clinically depressed people are responsive to antidepressant medications—able to find some degree of relief, around 30 percent of patients continue to suffer from depression.

 Those 30 percent often spend years trying different medications and treatment options often without relief or intolerable side effects.
 Patients are told their depression is treatment resistant, and many simply give up.
 If only they had been made aware of Ketamine treatment for the treatment of depression.